-The most important thing I’ve discovered is that my attitude makes all the difference when faced with an interruption.
+The most important thing I’ve discovered is that my attitude makes all the difference when faced with interruptions.

 If I choose to be annoyed and get mad at every interruption I face, I will never get any work done.
 I’ll be too busy being mad and annoyed and letting everyone around me know that I’ve been interrupted.

-It’s much better to acknowledge the interruption, take care of it pleasantly, and get back to work.
+Acknowledging the interruption, taking care of it pleasantly, and getting back to work is much better.

 Your kids are watching you, and your business can be a great thing for them.

-But, if all they remember is that every time Mom sat down to work, she got really mad and started yelling…that’s not a benefit to your kids.
+But, if all they remember is that every time Mom sat down to work, she got furious and started yelling…that’s not a benefit to your kids.